Facebook parent company Meta lays off 11,000 people | CBC News

 Facebook parent company Meta lays off 11,000 people

-Facebook parent Meta is laying off 11,000 people, about 13 per cent of its workforce, as it contends with faltering revenue and broader tech industry woes, CEO Mark Zuckerberg said in a letter to employees Wednesday.
+Facebook parent Meta is laying off 11,000 people, about 13 per cent of its global workforce, as it tries to rein in runaway costs in the face of slowing demand for its core product, CEO Mark Zuckerberg said in a letter to employees on Wednesday.

-The job cuts come just a week after widespread layoffs at Twitter under its new owner, billionaire Elon Musk.
-There have been numerous job cuts at other tech companies that hired rapidly during the pandemic.
+Zuckerberg has hired aggressively in recent years, doubling the size of the company's workforce from what it was before the COVID-19 pandemic.

-Zuckerberg as well said that he had made the decision to hire aggressively, anticipating rapid growth even after the pandemic ended.
+Most of that hiring has gone into building the metaverse — an online augmented reality universe that Zuckerberg says is the future of the company and of society.

 "Unfortunately, this did not play out the way I expected," Zuckerberg said in a prepared statement.
 "Not only has online commerce returned to prior trends, but the macroeconomic downturn, increased competition and ads signal loss have caused our revenue to be much lower than I'd expected.
 I got this wrong, and I take responsibility for that."